 Although a parent may request an evaluation for special education services at any time the Instructional Support Team is available to any regular education student who is experiencing academic or behavioral difficulty.
 This team develops regular education interventions and supports prior to recommending evaluation to determine eligibility for special education services.
 A parent may refer their child to the IST by calling their child’s building principal.

 The Every Student Succeeds Act (ESSA) requires Pennsylvania to ensure that the total number of students assessed in each subject using the PASA does not exceed one percent of the total number of all students in the state assessed on the statewide assessments.
 Each local educational agency (LEA) must complete and submit the PASA 1.0 Percent Participation Threshold Justification to BSE if it anticipates that more than 1.0 % of its students enrolled in grades 3-8 and 11 will be assessed using the PASA.
 A list of LEAs who anticipate exceeding the threshold will be made publicly available on the PDE website, in accordance with 34 CFR 200.6 (c)(3) regulations.
 LEAs must also make the document publicly available upon request, removing any personally identifiable information.
 The Fannett-Metal School District anticipates exceeding the 1.0 percent threshold for PASA participation for the 2019-20 testing cycle.
 The necessary justification information has been submitted to the Bureau of Special Education.

-For additional information regarding participation rates, or any topic related to special education and services in the Fannett-Metal School District, contact Mrs. Holly Varner, Special Education Coordinator, at 717-349-3087.
+For additional information regarding participation rates, or any topic related to special education and services in the Fannett-Metal School District, contact Mrs. Teresa Black, Director of Special Education and Student Support Services, at 717-349-3087.